AndreaZen-1/rg4bp-scripts/README.md

 ### To-Dos
 - [ ] Make a separate function to check the correctness of a table file (instead of checking each line in the loading function)
-- [ ] check the encoding of the file, and if not the one we want alter it.
 - [ ] Some prints and outputs have a comment like `# VERBOSE?` and could be printed to screen only if a verbose flag is passed (like the sql one)
 - [ ] When `--dir` is used, should I tell the user if some of the tables specified in "sequence" are missing from the folder?
 - [ ] Should be able to make the upload of large files faster by using the `psycopg2.extras.execute_values()` execution helper.
 Need to benchmark.